e23walls/iPhoneGameboyEmulator/README.md

 ####Compiling and running the code:

 Use Xcode.
-Your device must be jailbroken to run it, with an OS version of at least 7.1.
+Your device must have an OS version of at least 7.1.

 ####Controls: